Description

 Mahady GB.
 Low Dog T. Barrett ML.
 Chavez ML.
 Gardiner P. Ko R. Marles RJ.
 Pellicore LS.
 Giancaspro GI.
 Sarma DN.
 United States Pharmacopeia review of the black cohosh case reports of hepatotoxicity.
 Menopause 2008;15(4 Pt 1):628-38.

-Medicines and Healthcare products Regulatory Agency (MHRA).
+MHRA, Medicines and Healthcare products Regulatory Agency (MHRA).
 Guidance: Herbal Medicines Granted a Traditional Herbal Registration (THR), updated 18th December 2019.
-Accessed 22nd May 2020.
+Accessed 26th May 2025.

 Naser B, Schnitker J, Minkin MJ, de Arriba SG, Nolte KU, Osmers R. Schaper & Brümmer GmbH & Co.
 KG, Salzgitter, Germany.
 Suspected black cohosh hepatotoxicity: no evidence by meta-analysis of randomized controlled clinical trials for isopropanolic black cohosh extract.
 Menopause.
 2011;18(4):366-75.